NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             c.
 In the DHCP Management console, create DHCP reservations for the IP addresses assigned to VPN clients.

-            d.
-In the DHCP Management console, create a DHCP exclusion for the IP addresses assigned to VPN clients.
+            d.  ***In the DHCP Management console, create a DHCP exclusion for the IP addresses assigned to VPN clients.***

             e.
 In the Remote Access Management console, select Assign Addresses Automatically.

-            f.
-In the Remote Access Management console, select Assign Addresses From A Static Address Pool.
+            f.  ***In the Remote Access Management console, select Assign Addresses From A Static Address Pool***.

     4. Lesson 4 Objective Overview
         ---------------------------